joelekstrom/fastmate/README.md

 ## Enabling push notifications
 For Fastmate to receive push notifications for new e-mail, it has to be enabled within the _Fastmail_ settings from within Fastmate.
 It's disabled by default.
 Click the Fastmail logo in the top left of the window -> Settings -> Notifications -> check "Show a notification" for new messages.

+## Setting as default e-mail software
+If you want Fastmate to be the handler of `mailto://`-links, follow the guide at https://support.apple.com/en-us/HT201607 and choose Fastmate as "Default e-mail reader".

+## Adding user scripts
+Click Fastmate -> Preferences... -> User Scripts...

+this will open a Finder-window with a folder where you can put `.js` files with your custom scripts.

 ## Troubleshooting